Leon Henry

-Leon Hofeni Nehemiah Henry (born 14 October 1985) is a New Zealand professional basketball player who last played for the Franklin Bulls of the New Zealand National Basketball League (NZNBL).
-He debuted in the New Zealand NBL in 2004 and has since won seven championships.
-He also played five seasons in the Australian NBL, where he was a member of the New Zealand Breakers' 3-peat championship contingent between 2010/11 and 2012/13.
+Leon Hofeni Nehemiah Henry (born 14 October 1985) is a New Zealand basketball player.
+He debuted in the New Zealand National Basketball League (NZNBL) in 2004 and has won seven championships.
+He has also played five seasons in the Australian NBL, where he won three straight championships with the New Zealand Breakers between 2011 and 2013.

 Early life and career

 Henry was born and raised in Auckland, New Zealand.
 He attended Mount Albert Grammar School and Avondale College.
 A rugby league player in his early days, he discovered basketball as a 12-year-old at a holiday camp run by then-Auckland Stars coach Tab Baldwin.
 Baldwin gave Henry a Tall Blacks trial when he was 18.

 Henry debuted in the New Zealand NBL in 2004 with the Harbour Heat.
-He also played for the Junior Tall Blacks in 2004, helping the team defeat Australia in the final of the Oceania Youth Tournament.
-Henry scored 25 points in the final and averaged a team-high 19.0 points per game in the tournament.
+He also played for Hutt Valley in the Conference Basketball League (CBL) in 2004, helping the team reach the final while earning CBL Tournament Team honours.

+In 2005, Henry played for Waitakere U23 in the CBL.
+In 10 games, he averaged 21.8 points, 7.7 rebounds, 2.0 steals and 1.1 blocks per game.

-In 2005, Henry moved to the United States to play basketball for the College of Southern Idaho (CSI).
-During the 2005–06 U.S. college season, Henry averaged 4.1 points and 3.6 rebounds in 29 games for the CSI Golden Eagles.
+Henry moved to the United States to play college basketball for the College of Southern Idaho (CSI), where he averaged 4.1 points and 3.6 rebounds in 29 games for the CSI Golden Eagles during the 2005–06 season.

+In 2006, Henry played for the Waitakere Rangers and helped the team reach the CBL final.
+In 2007, he played for Porirua in the CBL, but did not play in any of the team's five finals games.